-We covered a few movies during our segment, but for the purpose of this post I want to focus on The Nightmare Before Christmas.
-You can see the full segment here though with the other great ideas that were featured and the brilliant bloggers behind them.
+We covered a few movies during our segment, but for the purpose of this post I want to focus on The Nightmare Before Christmas - unfortunately they've removed the link to the full segment, so I'll share what I can here.

 I pretty much threw most of it together the night before, right down to spray painting the tutu ... which you might recognize because Marisol has worn it many times and I just spray paint it each year to match whatever she is going to be, like when she was The Pirate Fairy.